RaphaelRohner/chibitales.org_milestoneproject3/README.md

 * Update operations were executed on four devices and several browsers.
 * Delete operations were executed on four devices and several browsers.

-Navigation and responsive design was tested on laptop with the latest versions of:
+Navigation and responsive design was tested with the latest versions of:
 * Google Chrome
 * Firefox
 * MS Edge